tacoinfra/kiln/README.md

 # System Requirements

+## For Monitoring

 **Disk:** The monitor uses PostgreSQL for *all* storage.
 The entire database typically uses about 1-2GB.

 **Memory:** Idle memory usage is typically under 1GB.
 When initializing history (usually right after start-up or adding your first node) memory can spike to about 3GB for a short time.

 **CPU:** Running with at least 2 cores is recommended.

+## For Running a Node

+**Disk:** A node running in Kiln will sync with the Tezos blockchain, which is currently ~70GB.

+**Memory:** Recommendated RAM for running a Tezos Node is 8GB.
+We make the same recommendations when running a node in Kiln. *If you are using our Docker Image, note that Docker's default memory allocation is 2GB.* Increasing this allocation to the recommended 8GB is highly recommended.

+**CPU**: Running with at least 2 cores is recommended.

 # Building from Source